The Truth About Evil And How to Overcome It

-Have you ever thought about this question: What Is Evil?
-What is the truth about evil?
-This is a very weighty question!
-And one that we need to answer in our lives.
-Do you know and can you define what evil is?
-Not accidents or mistakes, but true moral evil.
+Have you ever thought about this question: What is evil?
+This is a weighty question we all need to answer in our own lives.
+Do you know how to define true moral evil—not accidents or mistakes, but genuine evil?
 And where does it come from?
-This is not necessarily a feel-good topic, but today one we really should discuss.
+This is not necessarily a feel-good topic, but it’s one we should take seriously.

 Evil is the absence of God.

-This is not the definitive word on evil or even a thorough definition.
-And it will not even begin to scratch the surface of this topic, but boiled down to its essence, evil is the absence of the God of the Bible.
+This is not the only way to define evil, and it is certainly not an exhaustive explanation.
+But boiled down to its essence, evil is the absence of the God of the Bible.

-When we push God out of our lives, out of our country, out of our world, He WILL leave.
-He will never force himself or His presence on anyone.
-And when God leaves, He leaves a great big V-O-I-D. It is in that void that evil flourishes, no abounds!
+When we push God out of our lives, out of our country, and out of our world, He will leave.
+God never forces Himself or His presence on anyone.
+And when He leaves, there is a void.
+A great big empty space, where evil will flourish and grow.

 A Teaching From Jesus

-Let’s highlight one part of this scripture that is not the main meaning of this passage, but will give us insight into good and evil.
+Let’s look closely at part of this verse, not the central message of the passage, but a truth that gives us insight into good and evil.

-Jesus says that God “makes the sun shine on the wicked and the good, and “makes the rain fall on the upright and the evildoers.”
-What Jesus is saying, and the Jews of the day would understand this, is God’s grace and goodness are on all people both good and evil.
-Rain in the bible can be a symbol of blessing.
+Jesus says that God “makes the sun shine on the wicked and the good, and makes the rain fall on the upright and the evildoers.”
+In the Bible, rain is often a symbol of blessing.
+The people listening to Jesus in His day would have understood this clearly.

-In ancient times, God would withhold the rains when His people turned away from Him and acted evil.
-It was a sign to the people, a way of God saying, “You better watch and turn back to Me.”
+In ancient times, God would sometimes withhold rain when His people turned away from Him and acted in evil ways.
+It was His way of warning them to turn back.

-That’s not to say that droughts today are God’s way of warning us about evil in our lives and the lives of nations.
-Here is what this passage is saying: God’s grace and mercy to everyone is a way of showing who He is and His love for all of us!
-And because of His great blessings, love, and mercy, all people should want to turn to Him.
+That’s not to say that droughts today are always a sign of God’s judgment.
+The point of this passage is that God’s grace and mercy are shown to all people, both good and evil.
+His blessings, love, and mercy should lead all people to turn to Him.

 The Hard Truth